Mexico: Tacos, Beach Clean Ups and not so Zero Waste…

 There are a few private people collecting cans and bottles (mostly cans) to sell them to a recycling facility.
 Cans (Aluminium) is very well recycled and has a good value if they sell it, so if you like to drink sodas while being on an Island or another Tropical place without recycling/deposit for bottles, always go for the can and make sure to bring it to a collection point or leave it somewhere where people easily can collect them.

-I actually found a place in Playa: Parque La Ceiba, where you can bring your recycling on 5 days a month.
-I am visiting soon and I will update what I find out, where they bring the recycling to, etc. So I am collecting paper and glass or if we gonna use cans or find plastic bottles or other plastic thats still good to recycle, to bring it to Parque Ceibas Recycling Collection.
+But after some research I actually found a place in Playa: Parque La Ceiba, where you can bring your recycling on 5 days a month.
+I am visiting soon and I will update what I find out, where they bring the recycling to, etc. So I am collecting paper and glass or if we gonna use cans or find littered plastic bottles or other plastic thats still good to recycle, to bring it to Parque La Ceibas Recycling Collection.

-Read the Blog Post about Parque La Ceiba here.
+Read my Blog Post about Parque La Ceiba here.

 Beach Clean Ups in Playa Del Carmen